-What if I told you there's a way to invest in the stock markets, pay down your mortgage, and save thousands of dollars each year in tax?
+What if I told you there's a way for Canadians to invest in the stock markets, pay down your mortgage, and save thousands of dollars each year in tax?

 It's my take on the Smith Manoeuvre (SM), a strategy popularized by a former B.C.-based financial planner.
 I want to give full kudos to the late Fraser Smith for sharing this strategy.
 If you want to learn the intricacies of this strategy before implementation buy the book like I did, it's well worth the money.
 You can also get Fraser's book at most public libraries.